StoneT2000/BC19/README.md

 Strategy pls.

 SIGNAL TO CASTLE THE DESTRUCTION OF A CASTLE (We sort of do, we jsut need a better way to uniquely hash a castle location in a maximum 64x64 map into a number between )

+Improve the way pilgrims decide on where to build churches.
+Sometimes they just go to enenemy fuel locations